🏗️ Components#

 Component Lifecycle#

 Le Truc manages the Web Component lifecycle from creation to removal.
-Here's what happens.
+Here is what happens.

 Connected to the DOM#

 The factory function runs inside connectedCallback().
-Element queries, expose(), and the returned effect descriptors all execute at this point — the factory is the component's setup phase, not its constructor.
+Element queries, expose(), and the registered effects all execute at this point.
+The factory is the component's setup phase, not its constructor.
 If the component disconnects and reconnects, the factory runs again with a fresh closure.
-See Managing State with Signals for the ways to initialize reactive properties.
+See Manage State with Signals to learn how to initialize reactive properties.

 Disconnected from the DOM#

-In the disconnectedCallback() Le Truc runs all cleanup functions returned by effects during the setup phase in connectedCallback().
-This will remove all event listeners and unsubscribe all signals the component is subscribed to, so you don't need to worry about memory leaks.
+In disconnectedCallback(), Le Truc runs all cleanup functions returned by effects during the setup phase in connectedCallback().
+This removes all event listeners and unsubscribes all signals the component is subscribed to.
+You do not need to worry about memory leaks.

 // Setup logic